Updated on 2025-05-09 GMT+08:00

 • JSON: Create a JSON policy or edit an existing one.

 For details, see Creating a Custom Policy.
-This section provides examples of common custom CAE policies.
+The following provides examples of CAE custom policies.

 Example Custom Policy